Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Chelle152 from Coquille, OR

 This is very simple.
 No cooking and you can make it the strength or quantity you desire.
 Just take natural Greek style yoghurt, or any other non flavored yoghurt.
-Add cooking style cocoa powder.
-This has no added sugars at all.
-You can also add vanilla.

 Combine all ingredients in mixing bowl and mix until mixture mounds softly.
 Spoon into dessert cups and place in freezer for 2 hours.